Getting Started

 }

-Then, create a prefab and put it in the Resources
+Then, create a prefab and place it in the Resources

 .

-Then, create a class that inherits from CoreController (use your project context type as a generic parameter).
+Next, create a class that inherits from CoreController, using your custom CoreProjectContext type as the generic parameter.

 using AlchemyBow.Core;